YongkangLi/log/README.md

 2. Tried to run a simple process on xv6-k210, but failed.
 The problem is that I didn't quiet figure out the details of the procedure after ```procinit```.
 So I had no idea what happened and where the bug lies.
 3. Thinking about the difference between kernel and user process.
 I wonder whether kernel is just a normal process running under M mode and direct mapped pagetable.
 Another confusion is that whether kernel is continuously running on CPU.
 If so, how does a computer with single core run kernel.
 If not, how does kernel work. etc...
 4. Searched for the answer for above questions, which is still confounding me.
 Maybe I need to read more related material to make it clear.

+## Day 6 - 2020.
+10. 27
+1. Operating System: to transplant xv6 on k210 better, I learned several basic scheduling machineries, such as FIFO, Shortest Time First, Mutil-Level Preference and time-slice, etc.
+2. xv6: understood system calls, exception and interrupt more profoundly.
+More insight to its implementation.
+3. Read xv6 source code to figure out how to implement process management.
+A little bit confusing.
+So I will continue reading tomorrow.
+4. Debugging MapReduce desperately.